Soneso/Arcturus/prompting-guide.md

 `Did the contract with the id CD2VYCS6AT37NIBI3FJ2HPWUQQHDA44VGGB64FR5IYUHNQSKQ33ZX5KE publish any events on testnet within the last 1000 ledgers?`

-Fetch contract data:

-`Show me the contract data with the key "COUNTER" stored by this contract on testnet: CDROOMSAQBNXOL4TTPBDI3ONZNH5QNO4QTVQ3NPGT7FRX3KTGJKYBD6I - storage type: instance`

 Fetch contract code for wasm id and contract id (WebAssembly bytecode as base64):

-`Show me the contract coide for the contract with id: CDROOMSAQBNXOL4TTPBDI3ONZNH5QNO4QTVQ3NPGT7FRX3KTGJKYBD6I on testnet.`
+`Show me the contract code for the contract with id: CDROOMSAQBNXOL4TTPBDI3ONZNH5QNO4QTVQ3NPGT7FRX3KTGJKYBD6I on testnet.`

 Fetch the status of a given transaction: